First-year bachelor's students need to earn a certain amount of credits in that first year. This is the binding recommendation, abbreviated as BSA.

 This hearing is explicitly not intended to report (incl for the first time) new circumstances that already should have been previously reported to the study adviser and the Personal Circumstance Committee.

 When you receive a negative pre-recommendation (regarding the final advice), you will also get the opportunity to request a hearing.
 You’ll get the opportunity to clarify to a representative of the Programme Board why, in your opinion, the negative pre-recommendation (regardinig your final advice) is unwarranted.
 How very much you are motivated for this study will not affect the decision.
 But the Programme Board will take into account your special circumstances.
 Sometimes it can be useful to clarify your circumstances; a hearing gives you the opportunity.

 A hearing can be meaningful in case you want to:

 - Adequately substantiate that it was not possible to report your circumstances to Personal Circumstance Committee in a timely manner.
 Realize that you must submit evidence.

 - Report circumstances that occurred after the deadline of the Personal Circumstance Committee.
 You will have to substantiate that not obtaining the BSA standard is a direct consequence of these circumstances.

 - Explain that you believe that the reported circumstances had a greater impact on your study progress than first was expected.

-Please note: the examples given above are situations for which you may use a hearing to clarify your point of view.
+The examples given above are situations in which you may use a hearing to clarify your point of view.
 The Programme Board will consider it in their final conclusion.
 This, however, does not guarantee that it will lead to another (final) recommendation.
 The negative pre-recommendation indicates that you need to apply for a hearing within 5 working days.
 Consider this deadline!
-On the website of your educational programme you will find more information on how to request a hearing.
+On the website of your educational programme, you will find more information on how to request a hearing.